refugies-info/karfur/documentation/server/README.md

 - disconnect from website and reconnect, you need to add an email and phone number for 2 factor authent for admin
 - after entering the code received by sms, click on the picture top right and then click on Administration.
 If you have access it is ok !

+## Configuration

+### Minimal mobile application version

+The minimal version of the application must be configured in the build pipeline of the server.
+You must specify the version under the YYYY.MM.V format (Y: year; M: month; V: version in month).

+If a user access to the API with a older version, a page tells him to upgrade to a newer version.

+You can use this fonctionnality in case of breaking changes in API.

 ## Testing

 To launch the tests, run:

 ```bash
 > npm run test
 ```

 It will execute:

 - **unit tests**.
 Made with Jest, to test functions
 - **linter**.
 With ESLint, it analyzes the Javascript code the find potential problems
 - **types**.
 With Typescript, it checks the code syntax

 Each time you write a feature, you must include some tests.

 ## Deploy

 We use 2 environments:

 - staging: https://staging.refugies.info
 - prod: https://refugies.info